 The Halifax Camerata Singers is a not-for-profit society incorporated under the laws of the Province of Nova Scotia and is managed by a volunteer Board of Directors.
 The Board is responsible for the day-to-day activities of Camerata, including concert arrangements, grant applications, fundraising, publicity, contracts and public relations.

-Members of the 2018-19 Board of Directors are: Diane Zwicker (Chair), Shauna O’Brien (Vice-Chair), Rand Weeks (Treasurer), Leslie Theriault (Incoming Treasurer), Gisela O’Brien (Secretary), Keely Wallace (Fundraising Chair), Blois Hennigar (Member-at-large), Rick Nason (Member-at-large), Kelly Hart and Spencer Gough (Choir Representatives), Jeff Joudrey (Ex-Officio), Peggy Walt (Ex-Officio), Sarah Emery and Randy Wilkie.
+Members of the 2021-22 Board of Directors are: Diane Zwicker (Chair), Tom Black (Treasurer), Gisela O’Brien (Secretary), Andrea Mathis (Fundraising Chair), Blois Hennigar (Member-at-large), Kelly Hart and Steven Dewitt (Choir Representatives), Jeff Joudrey (Ex-Officio), Peggy Walt (Ex-Officio), Sarah Emery and Randy Wilkie.